egovernments/municipal-services/fsm-calculator/README.md

 ### Kafka Consumers

-- **egov.collection.payment-create** : service receives the data from this topic to update the status of the application on payment receipt creation

-- **save-fsm-application** : service receives data from this topic to send notification to the user

-- **update-fsm-application** : service receives data from this topic to send notification to the user on application status change

-- **update-fsm-workflow-application** : service receives data from this topic to send notification to the user on application status change

 ### Kafka Producers
-- **save-fsm-application** : service sends data to this topic to create new FSM Application
+- **save-fsm-billing-slab** : service sends data to this topic to create new billing slab.

-- **update-fsm-application** : service sends data to this topic to update the FSM application with updatable state of workflow

-- **update-fsm-workflow-application** : service sends data to this topic to update the FSM application with not updatablestate of workflow
+- **update-fsm-billing-slab** : service sends data to this topic to update the billing slab

-- **egov.core.notification.sms** : service sends sms data to this topic to send sms notifications to the owner for every workflow state change